becheran/ntest/README.md

 For more information read the [documentation](https://docs.rs/ntest/).

+## Changelog

+Checkout the [changelog file](https://gitlab.com/becheran/ntest/blob/master/CHANGELOG.md) to see the changes between different versions.

 ## Contribution

 All contributions and comments welcome!
 Open an issue or create a Pull Request whenever you find a bug or have an idea to improve this crate.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://gitlab.com/becheran/ntest/blob/master/LICENSE) file for details.